Skip to content

 • VECTOR_AMBIGUITY

-if Top-K spans multiple distant parent clusters
+if Top-K spans multiple distant parent clusters or cluster_entropy is high,

 • LOW_MARGIN